cooperflynn/miniature-eureka/README.md

 ## Description
 This project allows users to write, save, and delete notes.
-Notes contain a 'note title' and 'note text', which allows for a simple and effective user interface.